openordu/ordu-ui/src/README.md

   - title: Comments
     icon: comment
-    details: Comments by git users tend to be of highter quality.
+    details: Comments by git users tend to be of highted quality.

   - title: Blog updates
     icon: blog